meroxa/cli/README.md

 ### Linting

-The CLI run a [GitHub action](https://github.com/golangci/golangci-lint-action) to make sure its code is correctly formated.
 If you want to make sure everything's correct before pushing to GitHub, you'll need to install [`golangci-lint`](https://golangci-lint.run/) and run:

 ```
 $ golangci-lint run